coockoo/knowledgebase/programming/web.md

 The term **CRLF** refers to Carriage Return (ASCII 13, \r) Line Feed (ASCII 10, \n).

+### HTTP/2

+[HPACK][hpack] - silent killer feature of http/2

+[HPACK][hpackspec] is a header compression algorithm.
+Three methods of compression:
+- static table (predefined, most commonly used, compressed in 1-2 bytes);
+- dynamic table
+  - only header name will be complressed in 1-2 bytes;
+  - for repetetive headers (cookie for example) in consecutive requests, those values will be in this table;
+- huffman encoding (everything else, compression is about ~30%);

 ## Etag

 Used to save bandwidth and not to send huge payloads.